Jharsuguda: Major Tribes

-This district has the major tribal populations among them important tribes are Sabara, Kisan, Kurukh, Bhuiyan, Munda, Santal.
+This district has major tribal populations among them important tribes are Sabara, Kisan, Kurukh, Bhuiyan, Munda and Santal.
 This district has unique diversity in terms of tribal culture, language and other focal culture.
 Kurukh people speak their mother tongue Kurukh language with Sadri language.
 Munda people speak their Ho language and Kisan people speak their Kisan dialect and Kharia speak their Kharia.
 Sadri and local Odia dialect is also quite popular among tribal communities.

 Geography and Climate

 Jharsuguda is located at 21.85°N 84.03°E. It has an average elevation of 218 m.
 It is located in Western Odisha.
-State highway 10 and National Highway 69 (NH-69) pass through this place.
-The Ib river flows along the Western side of Jharsuguda town and the river Bheden flows in the south.
+State highway 10 and National Highway 49 (NH-49) pass through this place.
+The Ib river flows along the western side of Jharsuguda town and the river Bheden flows in the south.
 The area of the town is 70.47 km2, and has a population of 579,499.

 The town is situated at 21.82° north longitude and 84.1° latitude and at a height of 700–750 feet above mean sea level.
 The highest temperature recorded during the summer months is 48.0 °C. It has an average rainfall of 1,527 mm.